12851191/Marching-Band-Detection/README.md

 # Accurate Dots for drill analysis

-Combining the aforementioned features nets the end product.
-A readable 2D map with every dot representing the performers' positions.
+Combining the aforementioned features nets the end product: a readable 2D map with every dot representing the performers' positions.

 **Sample Frame:**